Downtown arts on verge of renaissance

 “It’s a neat group of people,” he said.
 “You can see a community feeling with the group.”

 He plans weekly artist showcases following a grand opening in January, he said.
 A holiday open house is planned this Saturday.

-Beardsley has also leased the spaces at 147 and 149 N. Main St., where Maya Couture on Main was formerly located.
-Other artists are subleasing the rear of the buildings, and the front will be turned into a permanent pop-up shop location, he said.
+Beardsley has also leased the spaces at 147 and 149 N. Main St. Other artists are subleasing the rear of those buildings, and the front will be turned into a permanent pop-up shop location, he said.